Weather and Emergency Closings

 campus where I work?

-make travel safe or unwise; that is employees are not asked to travel
+make travel unsafe; that is employees are not asked to travel

 if they feel they are taking undue risk in doing so.
 An employee